hands-on-cloud/hands-on.cloud/hugo/content/The Ultimate Guide - Real-world use-cases for AWS Lambda/index.md

 Some of the examples where you can use Step Functions and Lambda together:

-* Simple and complex workflow orchestration
+* Simple and complex workflow orchestration.
-* Coordinate tasks in distributed serverless applications
+* Coordinate tasks in distributed serverless applications.
-* Automating Machine Learning workflows
+* Automating Machine Learning workflows.
-* Orchestrating ETL jobs
+* Orchestrating ETL jobs.

 More information: [Hitchhiker's Guide to AWS Step Functions](https://epsagon.com/development/hitchhikers-guide-to-aws-step-functions/)

-## Auditing And Processing DB Data Changes
+## Auditing And Processing DB Data Changes.

 We already covered the [Serverless Website](#serverless-website) use-case.
 Now, let’s go a bit deeper and imagine that we need to react to our DynamoDB database changes.
 As soon as it becomes a case, it would be best to think about AWS Lambda and DynamoDB integration - DynamoDB Streams.